 EPA Technical Analysis Raises Significant Concerns About Dangerous Coal Ash Legislation

 Next week, the House of Representatives is schedule to debate and vote on H.R.
-2273, the “Coal Residuals Reuse and Management Act.”
+2273, the “Coal Residuals Reuse and Management Act.
 This legislation has not been the subject of any Committee hearing and the final text was made available only moments before it was to be reported out of Committee.
 As a result, there was significant disagreement and confusion about the practical effect of the bill.
 In response, Ranking Member Waxman requested a technical analysis of the legislation which details significant concerns by the U.S. Environmental Protection Agency.
-The attached memo summarizes the concerns raised by EPA’s technical analysis.
+The memo below summarizes the concerns raised by EPA’s technical analysis.

 October 7, 2011